 Sarah will be aiming to break the current women’s handcycle record of 24.76mph, while Chris will need to travel in excess of 45.68mph on the 200-metre course to set a new men’s benchmark.

-This is the second year that Plymouth University has travelled to the United States to take part in the WHPSC competition, which includes a run-up of up to five miles on a straight, flat, high altitude road.
+This is the second year that University of Plymouth has travelled to the United States to take part in the WHPSC competition, which includes a run-up of up to five miles on a straight, flat, high altitude road.

 Project leader Adam Kyte, Lecturer in Mechanical and Marine Engineering Design, is confident the new team can exceed any previous achievements.
 He said: